Last Updated on February 22, 2023 by Maggie McKneely

 Day 3 of this Scotland itinerary is all about the amazing Isle of Skye.

 The Isle of Skye is one of the most jaw-droppingly stunning and otherworldly places on earth.
-Its jagged mountains tower over the landscape, green expanses devoid of vegetation, tumbling waterfalls, and secretive glens make it a highlight of any Scotland itinerary.
+Its jagged mountains tower over the landscape, green expanses devoid of vegetation, tumbling waterfalls, and secretive glens make it a highlight of any Scotland itinerary (it’s also been named one of the most romantic getaways in the UK, if you’re looking for ideas).
 And today you get the whole day to explore this gem of an island.

 Start off early by taking a hike to the Old Man of Storr.
 This is one of Skye’s most iconic hikes; at only 2 miles roundtrip, it’s an excellent way to enjoy the island’s natural beauty without taking up too much of your time.
 For all the details you need, check out my full post on the Old Man of Storr hike.